FAQs

 What will a typical day look like?

-On a typical day last year, we run few classes in the morning (such as Information Theory, Predictive Processing, Loss Landscapes or Systematically improving your world model) and we spent the afternoon and evening working on projects or attending staff and participant-led activities.
+On a typical day during the last two runs, we run few classes in the morning (such as Information Theory, Predictive Processing, Loss Landscapes or Systematically improving your world model) and we spent the afternoon and evening working on projects or attending staff and participant-led activities.

 Do I need to know how to code?